bisturi/bisturi/docs/reference/04_data_field.md

 ```

-Note that a sutil problem is raises with the delimiters.
+Note that a sutil problem araises with the delimiters.
 If the delimiter is a regexp,
 there isn't a good default for it.
 So, be careful with that.
 The only 'safe' default
 is used when the size is fixed:
 ```python